Son of the Mask: Post-production

-Kennedy stated that filming was exhausting primarily due to the Falconer twins and Bear the dog's constant maintenance.
-This combined with the heavy deadline and constant onset rewrites made it difficult to determine how the film would turn out.
 The original cut was roughly two hours long and only went through minor changes before getting screened for executives.
 Kennedy claimed that this version was much more accessible and had "scope and tones"; praising Guterman's attention to detail.
 However, the film was deemed "not funny" and was demanded to have thirty-eight minutes cut from the film.
 This resulted in what Kennedy described as an "ADHD clusterfuck" with numerous VFX-based scenes added that focused on Alvey and Otis.